 Generally, italicizing is more common for novel titles.
 But in certain contexts or specific style guides, quoting could also be acceptable.
 It really varies based on the publication or writing style being followed.

 It depends.
-In some styles, short stories might be italicized, while in others, they could be put in quotes.
-There's no strict one-size-fits-all rule.
+In some cases, short stories might be italicized, while in others they could be quoted.
+There's no strict universal rule.